 Virginia Tech’s football opener this past season marked the 10-year anniversary of the ceremony at Lane Stadium to commemorate the victims.
 I vividly recall watching the ceremony live.
 It’s as heart-wrenching today as it was then, and is amplified in the wake of Parkland.

 Some say or write nothing’s changed in the 11 years between Virginia Tech and Parkland, but that’s simply not true.
 The epidemic of violence has exacerbated.
 Kids who should be preparing for their high school graduations and move to college, like the victims at Columbine, or young adults ready to make their impression on the world like the students of Virginia Tech, are robbed of their futures.
 The survivors are left to bury friends far too early.

 And it’s become so much worse.

 Watching children your own age on television scramble around a campus in abject terror invites a sense of helplessness.
-When the images are of elementary school kids — children who barely no longer classify as toddlers — that helplessness can devolve into outright terror.
+When the images are of elementary school kids — children who barely no longer classify as toddlers — that helplessness can devolve into paralyzing horror.

 Sports can help calm our worries, but how often have you as a fan walked around the concourse of an arena with thousands of others and wondered, Could it happen here?
 Am I standing on the next Columbine.
 Arizona.
 Virginia Tech.
 Northern Illinois.
 Newtown.
 Las Vegas.
 Parkland.
 Or maybe it’s one of those places that doesn’t even register in the same tone anymore, because these atrocities have become so much more commonplace?